-If you are using standard thermocouple or voltage inputs, then no further setup is required.
-However for using other sensors, you need to match the inputs from the sensor to the values you would like displayed.
+If you are using standard thermocouple, then no further setup is required.
+However if you require to perform a correction or offset for a particular thermocouple you can match the inputs from the sensor to the values you would like displayed.